RobinJunod/DLAV_DepthEstim/README.md

 ## 0 GLP Depth

 The model this project is based on is the GLP Depth model [^1].
 This model was chosen due to his really good performence, it's simple structure as well as it's light weight.
-Even though the GLP model is not the n°1 state of the art, its structure has been retrieved by this paper [^2] which is the current state of the art on the Kitti dataset.
+Even though the GLP model is not the n°1 state of the art, its structure has been retrieved by the paper "Dark Secrets of Masked Image Modeling" [^2] which is the current state of the art on the Kitti dataset.
 ![image](https://github.com/RobinJunod/DLAV_DepthEstim/assets/82818451/6f4cc877-c9f5-48f9-84a4-2024c6af3263)
 The GLP model has a hierarchical transformer encoder to capture and convey the global context.
 Simultaneously, a lightweight yet powerful decoder generate an estimated depth map while considering local connectivity.